Beware of callers trying to pry loose personal info

 - Vishing attacks usually have an automated recording setup to call a consumer telling them that their credit card(s) or ATM/Debit Card has been flagged for fraudulent activity.

-- The recording then asks the consumer to provide a card number, PIN code, and/or Social Security number to verify their account, or the recording provides a toll-free number directing the consumer to call and provide account details.
+- The recording then asks the consumer to provide a card number, PIN code, Social Security number and/or password reset code to verify their account, or the recording provides a toll-free number directing the consumer to call and provide account details.

-Michigan Schools and Government Credit Union representatives will never ask you for sensitive financial information — including full Social Security number, Visa card number, account numbers, or personal identification number (PIN) — over the phone.
+Michigan Schools and Government Credit Union representatives will never ask you for sensitive financial information — including full Social Security number, Visa card number, account numbers, personal identification number (PIN) or password reset code — over the phone.

 This is one time it's good to have a suspicious mind